By on 2021-12-10 -

 It's a three-cylinder engine, with a pleasant, distinctive sound, but it is painfully slow and to be avoided, even with its 43mpg economy.

-There are three diesel power levels but again, the base 1.4 has just 70bhp and takes more than 16 seconds to reach 62!
-However, it will achieve 53mpg.
+There are three diesel units but the base 1.4 has just 80bhp and takes more than 14 seconds for the ‘sprint'.
+It's rated at 55mpg.

 All Roomsters feel nimble through corners despite their height and offer decent grip when pressing on.

-The long wheelbase helps to give a very composed and supple ride too and the VW group power steering is, as ever, right up with the best, with excellent feel and feedback.
+The long wheelbase helps to give a very composed and supple ride too and the VW group power steering is, as ever, right up with the best, giving excellent feel and feedback.

 It's also very easy for drivers of all sizes to get comfortable thanks to a height adjustable driver's seat and height and reach adjust steering.